Stephanopogon: Characteristics and taxonomy

-Classification

 Because nuclear dimorphism is absent, Stephanopogon had been regarded as an evolutionary intermediate between the ciliates and other protozoa, and possibly an ancestor of the animals as well.
-Corliss and Lipscomb showed that it is not cytologically similar to ciliates, lacking their complex pellicle and infraciliature.
+Corliss and Lipscomb showed this organism is not physically similar to ciliates, lacking their complex pellicle and infraciliature.
 Further electron microscopical studies added details to the understanding of the cytological organization of Stephanopogon.
 Yubuki and Leander demonstrated that Stephanopogon is closely related to Percolomonas within the Heterolobosea.
 The bases of the flagella in both genera are attached to an electron dense cytoskeletal material, but it has been argued that this is not an apomorphy of the clade.

-It has recently been included as a heterolobosean in the class Percolatea, along with Percolomonas.
+It appears to be closely related to another poorly understood genus known as Percolomonas.